Get the highlights in your inbox every week.

 Rainloop screenshot by author.

 - WebMail Lite is a modern but minimalist option, licensed under the AGPL and written mostly in PHP.
+It's feature-rich (it can even integrate OpenGPG) but simple to install.

 This is by no means a comprehensive list.
 What's your favorite open source webmail client?